Initial Thoughts

 Flavor

-During the pre light of this CAO MX2 I instantly picked up on this aroma of molasses.
-It was all over the foot the cigar, very tasty.
+During the pre-light of this CAO MX2, I instantly picked up on the aroma of molasses.
+It was all over the foot of the cigar, very tasty.
 I was also getting faint notes of something akin to pipe tobacco.
 That rich sweet flavor, not really picking up any spice right now.
-The most dominant notes that I’m getting so far is molasses and it’s even stronger when I take a few dry puffs.
+The most dominant note that I’m getting so far is molasses and it’s even stronger when I take a few dry puffs.
 I get that flavor sitting right on my lips.

 The second third is more of the same.
 It doesn’t really seem to really be changing up flavors very much.
-I’m getting some notes of earth and a little bit of nuttiness, but it’s overall very sweet flavored.
+I’m getting some notes of earth and a little bit of nuttiness, but it’s overall very sweet-flavored.
 Staying in the mild range and not picking up much steam.
 The final third was very similar to the first two.
-Never really changing it up.
+Never really change it up.
 It left me wanting a little bit more complexity.
-I was enjoying the cigar, but it was fairly one dimensional.
+I was enjoying the cigar, but it was fairly one-dimensional.
 I think the overall sweetness would pair incredibly well with a nice spicy Rye whiskey.
 So next time I smoke one of these CAO MX2s I’ll make sure to have my trusty Rye alongside!

 Would I Buy It Again?